 Sexual misconduct is not limited to the workplace or the educational environment.
 It can extend beyond University property and could occur at any University sponsored program, activity, or event regardless of the location.
 It can occur out of state or country, such as at a conference, off-site project, study abroad, field placement, or at an externship.
 Sexual misconduct can occur between students, employees and third parties such as visitors, vendors, contractors and other community members.
 Tufts' Sexual Misconduct Policy applies broadly and in many different circumstances.
 Tufts will consider the effects of the off-campus conduct when evaluating whether there is a hostile environment on campus.
-More information about what constitutes prohibited conduct please refer to the full text of the Sexual Misconduct Policy https://oeo.tufts.edu/policies-procedures/sexual-misconduct/.
+More information about what constitutes prohibited conduct please refer to the full text of each of the policies, which can be found at: https://oeo.tufts.edu/policies-procedures/